KaushalBarhate/Chalk-Moment-logger/README.md

 ```
 ## Log Levels

-ChalkyLogger supports the following log levels, in order of severity:
+Chalkmomentlogger supports the following log levels, in order of severity:

 debug: For debugging information.
 info: For general information (default level).